-Emergency regulations prepared for supply of essential food passed in Parliament | ONLANKA News - Sri Lanka
+Emergency regulations for supply of essential food passed in Parliament | ONLANKA News - Sri Lanka

-Emergency regulations prepared for supply of essential food passed in Parliament
+Emergency regulations for supply of essential food passed in Parliament

 Posted in Local News

-The vote on the Emergency regulations prepared for supply of essential food passed in Parliament with a majority of 81 votes.
+The Proclamation on the Emergency Regulations for the Supply of Essential Foods enacted by President Gotabhaya Rajapaksa was passed by a majority of 81 votes in Parliament today (06).

 A total number of 132 votes were for the motion and 51 votes were against it.